 Use Price Compare to check competitors' pricing and make sure your offers are not too far below theirs so you can retain more of your margin.

-Review your customer support to aid customers and boost conversion
+Review your customer support to help customers and boost conversion

 - Make sure your delivery and returns policies are clear and as hassle-free as possible